amorimleonardo/cupid.js/README.md

 If you have a facebook username instead of id, you can find your id using this [website](http://findmyfbid.com/).

-Then, close `secrets.js` file and run `node cupid.js` and you'll swipe everyone 25 miles around you :smiley:
+Then, close `secrets.js` file and run `npm start` and you'll swipe everyone 25 miles around you :smiley: